 Of course, Google has different feelings about this.
-Its aim is to have reviews which reflect real, honest experiences.
-That said, if your review monitoring process identifies a steady stream of negative reviews, your first port of call should not be to submit a delete request but to address the commonly recurring issues.
+Its aim is to have reviews that reflect real, honest experiences.
+That said if your review monitoring process identifies a steady stream of negative reviews, your first port of call should not be to submit a delete request but to address the commonly recurring issues.

 Provided the reviews are genuine and from a range of different, verified customers, the poor reviews offer you valuable insight as to how your business, product or service is being received and what local consumers want you to change.

 If you run a hotel, for example, and reviewers often complain of long check-in lines or dirty rooms, adding more staff to the front desk or bolstering the housekeeping team could prevent additional negative reviews in the future.

 How to remove a fake review of your business on Google